abizer/tmux-snaglord/README.md

 # Open in a popup (tmux 3.2+)
 bind-key C-y popup -E -w 60% -h 60% "tmux-snaglord"
 ```

+### Feeding output to CLI-based LLM agents

+When working with Claude Code or similar CLI-based LLM agents, you often need to
+share command output from another pane:

+1. Run commands in your working pane
+2. Switch to the pane where Claude Code is running
+3. Open tmux-snaglord and press `;` to load history from your previous pane
+4. Select the output you need and press `p` to paste it directly into the
+   conversation

+This avoids manual copying and keeps your hands on the keyboard.

 ## Related projects